eastgenomics/eggd_conductor/README.md

 **Notes**
-- if no Jira ticket is found, an alert will be sent but analysis will still continue
+- If no Jira ticket is found, an alert will be sent but analysis will still continue
 - Slack notifications are sent when eggd_conductor starts and once it has launched all jobs, as well as for any errors that occur

 ---